 Michael introduced the Agile community to Open Space, facilitating one track of the Agile/XP Universe conference in 2002.
 “You’re making software in Open Space!” he observed at the time.
 He later contributed to the development of Open Space Agility, OpenXP, BOSSA Nova for Company-wide agility and other Agile innovations.
 Most recently, he’s been certified to coach and train the Enterprise Scrum framework for Software Scaling and Business Agility, which leverages throughout the organization everything he’s done previously.
 He’s also a Certified Scrum Professional and Certified Scrum Master.

-In first grade, Michael came home one day totally fascinated by “division of labor.”
-Later, he earned a BA in Economics at Indiana University and an MBA in Finance at the University of Chicago, fascinated by the dynamic complexity of markets.
-He was twice a student with Outward Bound, on winter mountaineering and sea kayaking expeditions and later a course instructor.
-Why couldn’t work be more like an expedition team or an efficient market, he wondered?
-But it was his father’s experience, inside the bureaucratic hierarchy of an iconic American industrial corporation, that catalyzed Michael’s quest for more dynamic, sustainable and joyful ways of organizing and working together – for everyone.

-Michael makes his home and headquarters, with his wife Jill, in a classic Chicago bungalow, now almost fully restored (having done much of the work himself), in a historic north side neighborhood, on the west bank of the Chicago River.
-His favorite traveling bags still have shoulder straps not wheels.

-II | Michael introduced the Agile community to Open Space, facilitating one track of the Agile/XP Universe conference in 2002.
-“You’re making software in Open Space!” he observed at the time.
-He later contributed to the development of Open Space Agility, OpenXP, BOSSA Nova for Company-wide agility and other Agile innovations.
-Most recently, he’s been certified to coach and train the Enterprise Scrum framework for Software Scaling and Business Agility, which leverages throughout the organization everything he’s done previously.
-He’s also a Certified Scrum Professional and Certified Scrum Master.

 Way back in first grade, Michael came home one day totally fascinated by “division of labor.”
 Later, he earned a BA in Economics at Indiana University and an MBA in Finance at the University of Chicago, fascinated by the dynamic complexity of markets.
 He was twice a student with Outward Bound, on winter mountaineering and sea kayaking expeditions and later a course instructor.
 Why couldn’t work be more like an expedition team or an efficient market, he wondered?
 But it was his father’s experience, inside the bureaucratic hierarchy of an iconic American industrial corporation, that catalyzed Michael’s quest for more dynamic, sustainable and joyful ways of organizing and working together – more Inviting ways – for everyone.

 Michael makes his home and headquarters, with his wife Jill, in a classic Chicago bungalow, now almost fully restored (having done much of the work himself), in a historic north side neighborhood, on the west bank of the Chicago River.
 His favorite traveling bags still have shoulder straps not wheels.